 - Show your driving license (if you want to be a driver).

 Most organisations will want to have an informal chat.
 This is for them to find out about you and you to find out about them – ask any questions you need answering.
 Some organisations will ask you to attend a more detailed interview, so they can place you where your skills, experience or knowledge can be put to best use.

 Volunteers need to be trained for some roles, to make sure that the services are consistent.
 You may be asked to attend a training course – it could be for one afternoon, or a series of evenings.
 Don’t be put off by the word ‘training’ – it is usually fun, you’ll meet other volunteers and hopefully learn a lot.

 You’ve chosen what you want to do and you have:

 - found a suitable organisation

 - been on a training course

 You should expect (as a basic minimum)

-• Build on existing skills and develop new ones
+- It builds on existing skills and develops new ones

 - It helps you meet new people